Communicating with Anecdotes: Proofs for Section

 where the final equality is via numerical calculation.

-\paragraph{A Better Biased Scheme} We'll now build a scheme with strictly less loss than $\pi_0$.
+\paragraph{A Better Biased Communication Scheme.} We will now build a communication scheme with strictly less loss than $\pi_0$.
 Write $\pi_{r}$ for the targeting scheme with offset $r$, which by definition returns whichever of the three points is closest to $\theta_S(\vec x) + r$.
 We will eventually choose $r = 1/5$, but for now we'll proceed with general $r$.

 Which point does $\pi_{r}$ return?
 Write $x^*$ for the random variable representing the point that $\pi_{r}$ returns.
 Recall that $\theta_S(\vec x) = (x_1 + x_3)/2$, so $\theta_S(\vec x) + r$ is always closer to $x_3$ than $x_1$.
 The distance to point $x_3$ is $|\theta_S(\vec x) + r - x_3| = (x_3 - x_1)/2 + r$, and the distance to point $x_2$ is $|\theta_S(\vec x) + r - x_2| = (x_3 + x_1)/2 + r - x_2$.
 So the point $x_2$ will be closest precisely if $x_2 > x_1 + 2r$.
 To summarize: $x^* = x_2$ if $x_2 > x_1 + 2r$, otherwise $x^* = x_3$.